Self-portrait, 2017. Graphite pencil in sketchbook.

 In addition to his conceptual work, John also creates heirloom, quality fine art portraits in graphite pencil and charcoal.
 His portraiture is inspired by his view that portraits are fundamentally about love, connection to each other, and the connection of future generations to their heritage.
 He accepts a limited number of commissioned portraits each year.
 (See Commissions or Contact John for details).

 Finally, John's photographic work ranges from landscape to portraiture to abstract, most often exploring humanity's relationship with nature and portraying moments of natural beauty found in everyday life.
-John's latest photographic project is a series of fine art photographs of performers made from the wings of a stage during their live performances.
-Entitled "From the Wings," this series shows performing artists from a perspective we rarely see in person, exploring questions of identity and how we present ourselves to the world.
+In John's "From the Wings" series he shows performing artists from a perspective we rarely see in person, exploring questions of identity and how we present ourselves to the world.

-Outside of creating his own artwork, John also fosters art in the community by serving as a board member on the Canton Commission for Culture, Arts, and Heritage.
-Previously, John also served as a board member of the Belleville Area Council for the Arts and as Curator for the Gallery at Westland City Hall.
+Outside of creating his own artwork, John also fosters art in the community.
+Among his community activities, John has served as a board member on the Canton Commission for Culture, Arts, and Heritage, a board member for the Belleville Area Council for the Arts, as Curator for the Gallery at Westland City Hall, and a judge for the Westland Library's annual photography contest.

 Prior to becoming a professional artist, John was a leader in both the private and the public sectors using creativity and innovation to address business challenges and make the world a better place.
 He holds an MBA from the University of Washington in Seattle, WA and a BA from the University of Puget Sound in Tacoma, WA.